 The Atacama Large Millimeter/submillimeter Array (ALMA) is the largest radio interferometer in the world for observing the celestial objects, mainly star formation region, high-z galaxy, molecular cloud.
 ALMA has a capacity of observing the Sun too, but the development of solar observations had not been done until 2010.
 We developed the solar observing method with Band3 (100 GHz) and Band6 (239 GHz) and started to offer solar observations to scientists in 2016.
 The development is continued for adding new functions of observing the Sun.

 Nobeyama Radio Polarimeters (NoRP) are observing the Sun with multiple frequencies in the microwave range.
 It is capable to obtain the total coming flux and the circular-polarization degree.
 The system of 17 GHz is routinely working since 1978, that of 35 GHz since 1983, and that of 80 GHz since 1984.
-The systems of 1, 2, 3.75, and 9.4 GHz were working at Toyokawa observatory of the Research Institute of Atmospherics, Nagoya University since around 1979.
+The systems of 1, 2, 3.75, and 9.4 GHz were working at Toyokawa observatory of the Research Institute of Atmospherics, Nagoya University since the 1950s.
 They were moved to Nobeyama in Apr 1994 and has been working since then.
 I am contributing to the operation of NoRP as a manager since 2019.

 The solar observing satellite “Hinode” was launched from Uchinoura Space Center on September 23, 2006 (JST).
 “Hinode” has three telescopes to observe the Sun.
 The cylindrical main body of the satellite is the Solar Optical Telescope (SOT) which observes in visible light.
 The cylinder attached beneath the main body is the X-Ray Telescope (XRT).
 The Extreme-ultraviolet Imaging Spectrometer (EIS) is mounted to the upper surface of the main body.
 These innovative telescopes can capture the movement of the complex solar magnetic fields and the three-dimensional motions of the plasma in real time.